Italian wedding soup

-Italian wedding soup, known in Italian as minestra maritata, is a soup consisting mainly of green vegetables and meat in chicken broth.
-It is a staple in many Italian restaurants and diners in the United States, and is central to Neapolitan cuisine; described by food writer Arthur Schwartz as "the king of Neapolitan soups."
+Italian wedding soup, known in Italian as minestra maritata, (Note: Other names include pignato maritato and pignato grasso.) is an Italian soup consisting of green vegetables and meat in broth.
+It is central to Neapolitan cuisine, described by food writer Arthur Schwartz as "the king of Neapolitan soups".
+An Italian-American version of pasta, greens and meatballs in a broth is a staple of Italian restaurants and diners in the United States.

+Italy

+Name and origin

-The term wedding soup comes from a mistranslation of the Italian language phrase minestra maritata ('married soup').
-Minestra maritata more directly translates to 'wedded broths', referencing a marriage of the meats and vegetables inside the broth.
-Such a pairing is gendered, with a porcine meat representing a man and the green vegetables a woman.
+The name wedding soup comes from a mistranslation of the Italian minestra maritata, which translates as 'married soup'.
 The dish has no association with weddings in Italy.

-This cultural metaphor of Italian wedding soup is elaborated on by the Neapolitan food writer Nello Oliviero, emphasizing the contrast of the fat of the pig with the delicacy of the vegetables:
+Instead, its name references a marriage of the meat and vegetables inside the broth.
+The pairing is gendered, with porcine meat representing a man and green vegetables a woman.
+This cultural metaphor is elaborated on by the Neapolitan food writer Nello Oliviero, emphasizing the contrast of the fat of the pig with the delicacy of the vegetables:

 [It takes] time, competence, patience and money [to make a great marriage].
 The vegetables must be selected for variety and picked over, washed many times.
 The husband is put on to bubble in his broth, which must be skimmed, defatted, strained and, at the end, clarified, so that it becomes limpid and of an amber hue.
 It is in this broth that the vegetables become tender.

+In the telling of Neapolitan historian Vittorio Gleijeses, Italian wedding soup originated in Naples, though perhaps as the Spanish stew olla podrida adapted to local ingredients.